o-t-w/blog/src/content/blog/html-renaissance.md

 ## The hardest task in computer science: rendering a button?

 It feels like frontend development has become both simpler and more complex at the same time.
 JavaScript has swallowed the whole of frontend development, yet the newfound power of HTML and CSS has made JS entirely unnecessary for a great many tasks (lazy loading, masonry layout, anchor positioning, scroll-driven animation...)
-Developers are approaching rendering simple UI components as if they were tackling a hardcore software engineering problem.
-The building blocks of the web are increasingly abstracted into an over-engineered Rube Goldberg machine.
+Developers are approaching rendering simple UI components as if they were tackling a hardcore software engineering problem with the building blocks of the web increasingly abstracted into an over-engineered Rube Goldberg machine.

 <figure>
 <img src="/rubegoldberg.avif" alt=""/>